vladibon/movies-library/README.md

 # Movie library

-Team project, developed by students while studying JavaScript
+An excellent resourse for anyone interested in movies.
+Team project, developed by GO-It students while studying JavaScript

 ## Task